hthiruvengada/GitDemo/README.md

 # GitDemo
-This is a demo for GitHub
+This is a demo for GitHub integration with VS code